joshbruce/fourth-earth-raw/public/content.md

 For non-combat actions, the players can negotiate with the narrator to determine the difficulty of the action on another living being.

 "I want to persuade this person to do this thing."
-The narrator might say, "That person didn't require persuasion (difficulty 0), they do it."
-Or, the narrator might say, "This person has special training against manipulation, roll mental difficulty (or 'd') 10" (presuming a mental battery).
-Then the player reduces and rolls as usual.
+The narrator might say, "That person didn't require persuasion (difficulty 1), they do it."
+Or, the narrator might say, "This person has special training against manipulation, roll mental d10" (presuming a mental battery).
+Then the player reduces and rolls as normal.

 This way game mechanics can be generated just-in-time instead of constraining players and narrators to a finite list of specific interaction types.

-For combat actions two additional action steps are recommended to maintain consistency and transparency:
+For combat actions two additional steps are recommended to maintain consistency and transparency:

 1. Calculating the difficulty in hitting the defender.
 2. Calculating the number of points drained from the defender's health battery.

-Combat action targets the health battery directly.
-Difficulty determines how hard the target is to hit; therefore, it's recommended the qualities used help the defender *avoid* being hit or make it *easier* for the attacker to hit.
+Combat actions target the health battery directly.
+Difficulty determines how hard the target is to hit; therefore, it's recommended the qualities used would actually help the defender *avoid* being hit or make it *easier* for the attacker to hit.
 It's also recommended these qualities avoid increasing complexity.
+Difficulty to hit always starts at 1 (level 0) and is modified from there.

 Consider character A (attacker) attacking character B (defender) with a longsword.
 Character B has 1 rank in two-handed weapons and 1 rank in the longsword specifically.
 Meanwhile, character A doesn't have any ranks.
-Therefore, character B has more knowledge and experience in they type of attack and weapon, this knowledge increases the difficulty position of hitting character B by 1.
-Difficulty always starts at "Done!" (or position 0); thereby, increasing the difficulty to 2 (or position 1).
+Therefore, character B has more knowledge and experience in this type of attack and weapon, this knowledge increases the difficulty level of hitting character B by 1 level: difficulty 2 (level 1).

 Let's take the same scenario and give character B (defender) two friends that must be considered while character A attacks.
-This might increase the difficulty position by 1 again; thereby, increasing the difficulty to 4 (or position 2).
+This might increase the difficulty level by 1 again: difficulty 4 (level 2).

 Character A manages to hit character B. In the game we developed, longswords drain 2 points per hit.
-We aren't using the resistance extension; therefore, character B loses 2 points on their health battery.
+We aren't accouting for resistance, character B has 2 points drained from their health battery.

-It's recommended difficulty of combat not go above 8 without a supporting narrative.
-Therefore, whatever meathod is determined should consistently applied, known to the player(s), and be setting and theme appropriate; otherwise, it may feel like the physics of the setting and them are loose and this may not be fun for the player(s).
+It's recommended difficulty of combat not go above 20 without a supporting narrative.
+Therefore, whatever method is used should be consistently applied, known to the player(s), and be appropriate to the setting and theme; otherwise, it may feel like the physics of the setting and theme are loose or that the narrator is changing the rules to suit some other purpose, which tends not to be fun for the player(s).

 ## Rewarding roleplaying